Capilano Suspension Bridge Park

 Museum of Anthropology

-604-822-5087 – 6393 NW Marine Dr – Explore traditional and contemporary art from Northwest Coast First Nations and other cultures across the world, housed in a spectacular building overlooking the mountains and sea.
-Visit our latest temporary exhibitions In A Different Light and Culture at the Centre.
-Closed Mondays, Oct 15 – May 15, 2019.
+604-822-5087 – 6393 NW Marine Dr – Explore traditional and contemporary art from Northwest Coast First Nations and other cultures across the world, housed in a spectacular building overlooking mountains and sea.
+Visit our latest exhibitions Shake Up: Preserving What We Value and Shadows, Strings and Other Things: The Enchanting Theatre of Puppets.
+Museum hours: Daily 9 am – 5pm; Thursdays until 9 pm; Closed Mondays, Oct 15 – May 15.

 UBC Botanical Garden, Greenheart TreeWalk & Nitobe Memorial Garden